leakec/kowloon_dnd/notes/First_task.md

 * I think it makes sense as a way either to get to [[Shun]] or a place [[Shun]] somehow sends them mid-battle (the latter option is pretty unique and interesting).
 * Use this to force some RP and give some lore at the same time.
 * Some of the sheets should be hidden behind at least one puzzle.
 Maybe do the coin puzzle?
 9 coins and you need to find the fake one.
+	* You have 2 weighings.
+The odd coin is heaver than the rest.
 ## Page 1
 * 4 individuals find themselves in the same city.
 * The city functions, but finds itself on the brink of chaos each day.